antoniehuang/intro-pipeline-task/README.md

 ## Repo Structure

-The repo is structured as a self contained repo, where the application code of the lambda functions, CI/CD pipelines and infrastrucue code, and sample data are all contained within this repository.
+The repo is structured as a self contained repo, where the application code of the lambda functions, CI/CD pipelines, infrastrucue code, and sample data are all contained within this repository.

 #### Folder strucutre